 What is the best way to assist your baby or toddler in the toothbrushing process?
 Here are a few tips about how to brush baby teeth effectively.

-- Lay the infant down so that the back of his or her head is resting on an adult’s lap.
+- Lay the infant down so that the back of their head is resting on an adult’s lap.

-- The adult should use one hand to gently lift the infant’s lips so that the teeth are completely visible and the other hand to gently brush the infant’s teeth.
+- The adult should use one hand to gently lift the infant’s lips so that the teeth are completely visible and the other hand to brush the infant’s teeth gently.

 - Enlist another adult to hold the infant’s hands to prevent them from grabbing at the toothbrush.

 - Place the brush at a 45-degree angle and gently brush in a circular motion for 2 minutes.

 - Recommended that parents help children brush their teeth until they are 7 or 8.